Arthur Jones (Australian cricketer)

 Arthur Jones (17 December 1874 – 2 December 1917) was an Australian cricketer who began his career as a spin bowler but later improved his batting and kept wicket.
 He played in three first-class matches for Queensland between 1897 and 1911.
 In his career he was a lawyer.

 Personal life

 Jones married Gertrude Mabyn Lawry in 1900 and in 1902 they had a son, Alan, while living in Queensland.
 At some point after 1915 the family moved to Perth, Western Australia.

-In January 1917 Jones enlisted in the army in Fremantle under the assumed name Richard Paul Mitchell, was appointed a Lance Corporal in April, and sailed to England for training in Salisbury Plain in June.
+In January 1917 Jones enlisted in the army in Fremantle under the assumed name Richard Paul Mitchell, was appointed a Lance Corporal in April, and sailed to England for training in the Salisbury Plain Training Area in June.
 He was demoted to Private in October for absence without leave after midnight and in November he was admitted to the military hospital, where he died of chronic nephritis in December.

 Cricket career

 Jones began his cricket career in Rockhampton playing for the Alberts cricket club however by 1897 he had moved to Brisbane, where he was playing for a Brisbane club and in March he took an 8 for 35 in a match against the Graziers club and was praised for "splendid bowling" and fielding "grandly".
 In April he was named as an emergency substitute for Queensland for a First-class match against New South Wales, and he ultimately played in the match with a Sydney paper noting he bowled a "slow peculiar break".

 When Brisbane electorate cricket was established in late 1897 Jones played for the South Brisbane club and was noted to have "greatly improved form with the bat" early in the inaugural season.
 In April 1898 Jones was selected in a combined Brisbane side to play a Rockhampton XI and a Rockhampton paper reported he had greatly improved since leaving Rockhampton ahead of the game.
 By 1900 Jones had moved to Toombul in Brisbane district cricket, and he also played for the club in 1901.
 In 1902 he was back at South Brisbane, and in January 1903 he hit two large sixes for South Brisbane at Exhibition ground in a match with one going over the grounds fence into the road and the other landing on a nearby railway bridge.
 As of December 1904 he was still playing for South Brisbane.